 The debate on the role of business and human rights has gained increasing prominence in recent years.
 Anglo Pacific welcomes this focus as respect for human rights is implicit across the Group’s employment practices.
 Further, a commitment to human rights is an important part of any successful organisation.
 As part of the Group’s investment decision process, if necessary, consultants with the requisite expertise are engaged to assist in identifying and mitigating any such risks.

-The Company has policies and procedures in place to ensure that all Directors, officers, employees, consultants, advisors, business partners, and anyone else who may be acting on its behalf, are aware of their responsibilities in this area.
-The Company actively promotes a transparent approach to all of its business dealings and expect employees to adopt a zero tolerance attitude to corruption.
-Employees are encouraged to report any potential or apparent misconduct in accordance with the Company’s internal whistle-blowing policy and any employee that refuses to pay bribes, or raises any issues honestly, and in good faith, will be supported by the Group.
+Anglo Pacific is committed to maintaining the highest standards of integrity in all areas of its business and to maintaining its reputation for fair dealing.
+The Group does not offer, give or receive bribes or inducements whether directly or through a third party.
+The Group has policies and procedures in place to ensure that all Directors, officers, employees, consultants, advisors, business partners, and anyone else who may be acting on its behalf, are aware of their responsibilities in this area.
+The Group actively promotes a transparent approach to all of its business dealings and expects employees to adopt a zero-tolerance attitude to corruption.
+Employees are encouraged to report any potential or apparent misconduct in accordance with the Group’s internal whistle-blowing policy and any employee that refuses to pay bribes, or raises any issues honestly, and in good faith, will be supported by the Group.

 The health and safety of the Group’s employees is of fundamental importance and is a responsibility it takes seriously.
 The Group’s small size allows the day-to-day responsibility to remain at Board level, being monitored by the Chief Executive Officer.
 The Group has both a health and safety policy and office risk assessments in place, which are reviewed on an annual basis.
 Furthermore, a commitment to health and safety is a fundamental component of any mining project, and, as part of the Group’s investment decision process, consultants with the requisite expertise are engaged to assist in identifying and mitigating any such risks